rohitcpr221-cpu/Tech_Companies_Data_Analysis/README.md

 - Turning data into meaningful insights
 - Presenting results in a simple and clear way

----

 📌 Final Thoughts

 Overall, this project shows how data can help in understanding and improving a tech product or business.
 There’s definitely more that can be done, but this was a solid step in building my data analysis skills.

----

-🔗 What’s Next

-If I continue working on this, I would like to:

-- Build an interactive dashboard
-- Try some machine learning models (like churn prediction)
-- Work with a larger dataset

----

-📬 Get in Touch

-If you have any suggestions or feedback, feel free to reach out or connect with me!